cclink/ObbDownloadHelper/README.md

 If you use Android Studio to develope your application, Use the source code in Android Studio folder.

 # Usage
-1. Download the souce code
+1. Choose folder and download the souce code.
-2. Reference to the Obb Downloader Library in Eclipse of Android Studio.
+2. Reference to the Obb Downloader Library in Eclipse or Android Studio.
 3. Use ObbHelper class in the Obb Downloader Library.
 You can find examples in Obb Downloader Sample Library.

 # Bug Fix